Public satisfaction with the NHS has dropped to 20% (lowest ever), so it’s time to make our voices heard – not delay action with “consultations”

 - charities

-GO TO IT ~ AND MAY THE BEST PATiENT-FOCUSSED PLANS WIN.
+SO IF YOU NEED SOMETHING GO FOR IT ~ AND MAY THE BEST PATiENT-FOCUSSED PLANS WIN.

 The NHS to me is a concept.
 Simple.
 Free healthcare for people who are ill at the point of need.
 Why we need a mega organisation of non clinical people controlling everything, which will still be the case with these ‘reforms’ I have no idea.
 And while I’m on about it, if you’re not ill but want to have something ‘exotic’ done, pay for it yourself.